j-fu/GridVisualize.jl/README.md

 ````

 ### Movies
-Currently, these can be recorded with Makie and Plots backends both from
+Currently, these can be recorded with GLMakie, CairoMakie and Plots backends both from
-the REPL and Pluto notenooks.
+the REPL and Pluto notebooks.
 MP4 files and gifs can be created.
 PyPlot possibly will follow.

 This shows the animated graphic in the REPL (essentially the same as above)
-and creates an embedded video in a Pluto notebook.
+and creates an embedded video in a Pluto notebook:
 ````
-vis=GridVisualizer(Plotter=GLMakie)
+vis=GridVisualizer(Plotter=Plots)
 movie(vis) do vis
   for i=1:N
      function=calculate(i)